Love-Ry1/mustafar/Individual reflections/Fadi Abunaj/Week6.md

 1. What do I want to learn or understand better?

 Just make sure that our search function is fully working and bug-free by for example further improving our recycler view and filter list.
-The progress so far has been really good, and as I mentioned last week one of the important parts now is to find a way to combine progress from both of the two groups' code together, that's why I have also looked into it a bit and hopefully will manage to get it done next week.
+The progress so far has been really good, and as I mentioned last week one of the important parts now is to find a way to combine progress from both of the two groups' code together, that's why I have also looked into it a bit and hopefully will manage to get it done on the next sprint.

 2. How can I help someone else, or the entire team, to learn something new?